VitaliiVinnychenko/apolo-task/README.md

 API should available here - http://localhost:3000/docs

+The resource based (vCPU and memory) job scheduler is enabled by default.
+To disable go to the `config.py` and update `DISABLE_RESOURCES_CHECKS` value or do the same in `.env` file.

 ## 4.2 Local start up message

 You should see `INFO: Application startup complete` in the terminal